Nicholas Brendon: Other work

-From July 26 through August 30, 2006, Brendon co-starred with Noah Wyle in the play Lobster Alice at the Blank Theatre Company in Los Angeles.
-He subsequently appeared in the Blank Theatre's annual Young Playwrights Festival and its productions of The SantaLand Diaries (November 20 to December 20, 2009), and Why Torture Is Wrong, and the People Who Love Them.
+From July 26 to August 30, 2006, Brendon co-starred with Noah Wyle in the play Lobster Alice at the Blank Theatre Company in Los Angeles.
+He later appeared in the Blank Theatre's annual Young Playwrights Festival, as well as its productions of The SantaLand Diaries (November – to December 20, 2009), and Why Torture Is Wrong, and the People Who Love Them.

-In 2007, Brendon began appearing on the TV series Criminal Minds in the recurring role of FBI technical analyst Kevin Lynch.
-He appeared in episodes in each subsequent season through the tenth season.
+In 2007, Brendon began a recurring role on Criminal Minds as FBI technical analyst Kevin Lynch.
+He appeared in episodes across subsequent seasons through the 10th season.

-In late 2010, he premiered his web comic Very Bad Koalas, co-created with animation director/producer Steve Loter.
-The comic follows the journey of two sheltered and innocent koalas experiencing a variety of people and places while on the run from the law in a 1958 Cadillac El Dorado.
+In late 2010, he launched the webcomic Very Bad Koalas, co-created with animation director and producer Steve Loter.
+The comic follows two sheltered koalas on the run from the law in a 1958 Cadillac El Dorado.

-Also in 2010, Brendon began a four-episode arc on ABC's Private Practice playing Lee McHenry, a mentally disturbed man who assaults Charlotte King.
+Also in 2010, Brendon appeared in a four-episode arc on ABC's Private Practice as Lee McHenry, a mentally disturbed man who assaults Charlotte King.

-Brendon had a recurring role in Untitled Web Series About a Space Traveler Who Can Also Travel Through Time along with Sylvester McCoy, Robert Picardo, Mayim Bialik, Chase Masterson, Rosearik Rikki Simons, Carrie Keranen.
+He later had a recurring role in Untitled Web Series About a Space Traveler Who Can Also Travel Through Time, appearing alongside Sylvester McCoy, Robert Picardo, Mayim Bialik, Chase Masterson, Rosearik Rikki Simons, and Carrie Keranen.